BradyBrenot/recipes-brenot-ca/content/examples/example-recipe-with-embeds.md

 preheat: "350"
 date: "2007-06-24 22:00:44"
 ingredients:
-- bread: 1 slice
+- bread: 1 slice            # Separate ingredient quantity from name using :
 - peanut butter: to taste
-- good feelings (optional)
+- good feelings (optional)  # You also just can omit the quantity
 directions:
 - Toast the bread
 - Apply peanut butter